jontatan25/EshopMERN/README.md

 - Find products using filters or by going directly to the catalog, you can filter them by Collection, Brand, Discount or price Range
 - Create your account to save your favorite items in your Wishlist and you can buy them later.
 - Responsive design from 320px to 1440px width
-- Front end deployed Using Netlofy,Backend deployed in Vercel,
+- Front end deployed Using Netlify,Backend deployed in Vercel,
 - API rest with CRUD for Items and users.
 - only 5 products are from real photos, the rest were genereted Using IA Text to Image with real references.